blinkhealth/go-config-yourself/pkg/crypto/password/README.md

 The Password provider encrypts values with a key derived from a user-defined password using [golang.org/x/crypto/scrypt](https://godoc.org/golang.org/x/crypto/scrypt).
 The values are encrypted using AES in GCM mode.

+## A note on password security

+Passwords are checked with [muesli/crunchy](github.com/muesli/crunchy) unless `--skip-password-validation` is provided, which disables all checks. **Warning:** Only use this flag if you're certain your passwords will be of sufficient complexity.
+Simple passwords are easy to guess and/or brute force, and negate the benefits of encryption.
+Always ensure passwords with appropriate complexity are selected for your use case.

 ## Example

 ```yaml